Norma C. Russell

-Norma Caldwell Russell (born August 23, 1937) was an American politician in the state of South Carolina.
+Norma Caldwell Russell (August 23, 1937 – March 6, 2026) was an American politician in the state of South Carolina.

 Early life and career

 Russell was a freelance court reporter.

 Political career

 Russell served in the South Carolina Senate from 1981 to 1983.
 She served in the South Carolina House of Representatives as a member of the Republican Party from 1972 to 1980, representing Lexington County, South Carolina.

-Russell was elected Senator of the Year in 1982.
+She was elected Senator of the Year in 1982.

 Issues

 Equal Rights Amendment

-Russell responded by letter to a supporter of the Equal Rights Amendment, stating her reasons for refusing to endorse.
+Russell politely responded by letter to a supporter of the Equal Rights Amendment, stating her reasons for refusing to endorse.

+Death

+Russell died on March 6, 2026, at the age of 88.